apkd/tryfinally.io/_posts/2022-12-01-transform-not-found-in-humandescription.md

 ---
 layout: post
 title: "Quick fix: `Transform 'X' not found in HumanDescription`"
-excerpt: "When you're attaching a GameObject to a bone of an animated character using the Humanoid rig you might encounter the error (Unity 2021.3.2f1)."
+excerpt: "When you're attaching a GameObject to a bone of an animated character using the Humanoid rig you might encounter this error (Unity 2021.3.2f1)."
 thumbtext: ""
 image: assets/img-min/cover/YBg0ptVCOOU.webp
 categories: []